How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each metered dose of a white to off-white, thixotropic aqueous suspension contains budesonide 64 µg.
+Each metered dose of a white-to-off-white, thixotropic aqueous suspension contains 64 µg of budesonide.
 Nonmedicinal ingredients: Avicel RC-591, dextrose anhydrous, disodium edetate, hydrochloric acid, polysorbate 80, potassium sorbate, and purified water.

-Each metered dose of a white to off-white, thixotropic aqueous suspension contains budesonide 100 µg.
+Each metered dose of a white-to-off-white, thixotropic aqueous suspension contains 100 µg of budesonide.
 Nonmedicinal ingredients: carboxymethylcellulose sodium, dextrose, disodium edetate, hydrochloric acid, microcrystalline cellulose, potassium sorbate, Tween 80 (polysorbate), and water.

 How should I use this medication?

-In rare cases, the full effect of budesonide therapy will not be reached until after 2 weeks of treatment.
+The full effect of budesonide therapy may not be reached until after 2 weeks of treatment.
 Treatment of seasonal rhinitis should, if possible, start before exposure to allergens.

-To make sure that you're getting the proper amount and effects of the medication, you should ask your health care professional to tell you how to use this nasal spray.
+To make sure that you're getting the proper amount and effects of the medication, you should ask your health care professional to explain how to use this nasal spray correctly.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.